Paeonia ludlowii: Description

-P. ludlowii is a hairless, deciduous shrub of 2-3.5 m high.
+P. ludlowii is a hairless, deciduous shrub of high.
 It has ten chromosomes (2n=10).

 Stems and leaves

 The roots become narrower further down and are not fused together.
 There are no creeping stems (or stolons).
-The grey to light brown stems grow in clumps from a gnarled root crown, seldom branch, remain approximately the same width during the growing season, and after some years may reach 4 cm in diameter.
+The grey to light brown stems grow in clumps from a gnarled root crown, seldom branch, remain approximately the same width during the growing season, and after some years may reach in diameter.
 Young stems are light green, with at their base eight to twelve scales.
 Leaves are light green above and glaucous pale green below.
-In the lowest leaves, the leaf stalk is 9–15 cm long, while the leaf blade is twice compounded or deeply divided (or biternate), with the primary leaflets on a short stem of 2–3 cm, the leaflet blades 6-12 × 5–13 cm, those usually incised almost to the base, having three segments, at base extending along the stalk until disappearing (or decurrent).
-Each of the segments 4-9 × 1.5-4 cm, mostly incised to midlength into three lobes of 2-5 × .5-1.5 cm, with an entire margin or one or two teeth, pointy at their tips.
+In the lowest leaves, the leaf stalk is long, while the leaf blade is twice compounded or deeply divided (or biternate), with the primary leaflets on a short stem of 2–3 cm, the leaflet blades 6-12 × 5–13 cm, those usually incised almost to the base, having three segments, at base extending along the stalk until disappearing (or decurrent).
+Each of the segments 4-9 × 1.5-4 cm, mostly incised to midlength into three lobes of 2-5 × 0.5-1.5 cm, with an entire margin or one or two teeth, pointy at their tips.